18th July 2024

 Key recommendations

-• Address gender-based myths and stereotypes, identify intersecting vulnerabilities, and ensure victim-centered approaches.
+• Address gender-based myths and stereotypes, identify intersecting vulnerabilities, and ensure victim-centred approaches.

 • Reinforce existing training for members of the judiciary and other stakeholders on understanding and interpreting voluntary consent and coercion and coercive circumstances, among others, in line with international standards and practice.